-A legislative history is a collection of the documents created by Congress or a state legislature during the process of enacting a law or rejecting a proposed law.
+A legislative history is a collection of documents created by the U.S. Congress (or a state legislature) during the process of enacting a law or rejecting a proposed law.
 Legislative history provides evidence that members of the legislative body were aware of particular facts and includes comments and recommendations of committees and individual members of the legislative body.

-Legislative history is useful as a tool of statutory construction, when the wording of the statute is vague.
-Legislative history is persuasive authority.
-It is never binding upon a court.
+Legislative history is a useful tool for construing statutory language and determining legislative intent.
+Legislative history is persuasive authority and is never binding on a court.

 Federal legislative history documents show congressional intent.
 The documents which can make up a legislative history include:

-The first place to begin research is to see if a legislative history has been compiled all ready.
-If not, you might have to compile key documents listed above but since this can be a time-consuming process it is always best to look for a compiled legislative history first.
+The first place to begin legislative history research is to search for a compiled legislative history.
+If one does not exist, you may have to identify and gather the documents listed above on your own and since that is a time-consuming process, it is always best to look for a compiled legislative history first.